-I've worked in a school counseling team and currently working for a charity organization as a customer relations director and along with that I'm an assistant counselor.
+I've worked in a school counseling team and I am now currently working for a charity organisation as a Customer Relations Director and along with that I am an Assistant Counselor.
 I'm definitely looking to pursue my masters and hopefully my PhD in the next two years.

 Q6.
 Can you give an example of a time when you put the things you learned at Middlesex to practical use?

-Like I said above, my job is such where I do get to counsel people but along with that I'm working with teenagers so I am applying the knowledge and experience I gained every day.
+My job is such where I do get to counsel people but along with that I'm working with teenagers so I am applying the knowledge and experience I gained every day.

 Q7.
 What made you choose the industry you work in and what are its pros and cons?

-I loved the idea of psychology and I will say that I didn't chose it, it chose me!
+I loved the idea of psychology and I will say that I didn't choose it, it chose me!
 Psychology helps people in different ways and really brings to light different issues that people could be going through.
-It's a developing science and everyday something new is being found.
-Those are its pros and for its cons maybe the fact that many countries haven't opened up to the idea of psychology completely so it's a bit limiting.
+It's a developing science and every day something new is being found.
+As for cons, maybe the fact that many countries haven't yet opened up to the idea of psychology completely so it can be a bit limiting.

 Q8.
 What are the top three tips you would give to current students and recent graduates who are looking for a similar career to yourself?

-- whatever you do in life make sure you enjoy doing it for yourself and you aren’t doing it for others.
+Whatever you do in life make sure you enjoy doing it for yourself and you aren’t doing it for others.

-- it may be necessary for you to pursue your masters degree as this just sets the foundations at least for the course I did.
+It may be necessary for you to pursue your masters degree as this sets the foundations - at least for the course I did.

 Q9.
 What one piece of advice would you give to the 17/18 year old you?

 Just do whatever you enjoy doing.
-Don't try to make people happy always cause that could go on forever.
+Don't try to please other people.